VanshPandav/Blockhouse/README.md

 ## CI/CD Pipeline

-The CI/CD pipeline is configured using GitHub Actions and runs on every push to the `main` branch.
+The CI/CD pipeline is configured using GitHub Actions and runs on every push to the `master` branch.
 It performs the following steps:
 - **Build Docker image**
 - **Push to Docker Hub**
 - **Deploy to EC2 instance**